luizsoares/test/answers.md

 ### Visualizing your data
 Now that db1 is gathering data and shipping it to Datadog, it is time to create some dashboards that allow us to use the data in a meaningful way.

-Let's start by going to <some path in datadog>
+Let's start by going to Dashboards > New dashboard:

 (screenshot here)